 Eggnog Pound Cake

 Eggnog Pound Cake is the perfect holiday treat!
 Warm pound cake, infused with creamy eggnog, a hint of nutmeg and topped with an eggnog glaze!
 Santa loves this and you will, too!
 It’s ready in less than 40-minutes.
+You can also use this recipe to make mini-cakes and give them as gifts!

 Every Christmas I find myself knee-deep in holiday baking, mostly making “from scratch” recipes; however, this eggnog pound cake recipe is an exception.
+I decided to simplify my holiday cake recipe by using a pound cake box mix and what a timesaver!

 This cake has a rich, buttery, eggnog flavor with a hint of nutmeg.
 The eggnog glaze is the finishing touch!